-- Discounting Cash flows are discounted using the risk free term structure provided by European Insurance and Occupational Pensions Authority (EIOPA). - Unearned Premium These are replaced by premium provisions, which are valued on a best estimate basis taking account of all future premium cash inflows. - Expenses Expenses include run-off expenses, and ceded expenses take account of reinsurance commissions from the Company's reinsurance programmes. - BBNI The technical provisions include future premium cash flows not yet overdue, in respect of BBNI exposures up to the relevant contract boundary.
+- Discounting Cash flows are discounted using the risk-free term structure provided by European Insurance and Occupational Pensions Authority (EIOPA). - Unearned Premium These are replaced by premium provisions, which are valued on a best estimate basis taking account of all future premium cash inflows. - Expenses Expenses include run-off expenses, and ceded expenses take account of reinsurance commissions from the Company's reinsurance programmes. - BBNI The technical provisions include future premium cash flows not yet overdue, in respect of BBNI exposures up to the relevant contract boundary.

-- Adjustment for counterparty default Ceded liabilities are reduced for expected reinsurer default using the probability of default applicable to the credit rating of the counterparty as specified by the EIOPA guidance. - Events Not in Data (ENIDs) There may be possible future events which are not reflected in the historical data of the Company or the market.
+- Adjustment for counterparty default Ceded liabilities are reduced for expected reinsurer default using the probability of default applicable to the credit rating of the counterparty as specified by the EIOPA quidance. - Events Not in Data (ENIDs) There may be possible future events that are not reflected in the historical data of the Company or the market.
 ENIDs are typically viewed as being low frequency and high severity events, but consideration also needs to be given to the potential for favourable loss experience not in the data.
-An ENID loading is applied to lines of business where it is warranted, and it applies to both the claims provisions and the premium provisions.
+An ENID uplift is applied to all lines of business and it applies to both the claims provisions and the premium provisions.
+The uplift factor is derived as the ratio of the "true mean" to the "mean only including realistically foreseeable events.